 We report on the persistent statistical patterns of the US Input-Output tables and show that the inter-industry relations are stable in the US economy over the past 5 decades.

-2. “Arbitrage, Information, and the Competitive Organization of Distributions of Profitability,” with Paulo dos Santos, Under Review.
+2. dos Santos, P. and Yang, J. “Arbitrage, Information, and the Competitive Organization of Distributions of Profitability,” with Paulo dos Santos, R&R.

 We report on the easily reproducible finding that the profitability of enterprises has a persistent cross-sectional distribution across a number of advanced economies.
 We show that the asymmetric Laplace distribution with the Pareto tails can be a good model for this pattern and discuss its economic implications based on the arbitrage seeking behavior of firms.

 Work in Progress